wudaozhiying1/Connect-Environment/README.md

 #Adjust sensor calibration constants or MQTT server details in the setup() function of sketch_nov29a.ino.</br>
 # Upload and Test:

-#Upload the sketch to your Arduino board.
+# Upload the sketch to your Arduino board.
-#Monitor the serial console to verify sensor readings, BCMI calculation, and MQTT communication.
+Monitor the serial console to verify sensor readings, BCMI calculation, and MQTT communication.</br>
-#Cloud Integration (Optional):
+# Cloud Integration :

-#Set up an MQTT server to receive and analyze data.
+Set up an MQTT server to receive and analyze data.</br>
-#BCMI Calculation
+BCMI Calculation</br>
-#The BCMI is computed using the following parameters:
+The BCMI is computed using the following parameters:</br>

-#Temperature (°C): Measures thermal comfort.
+Temperature (°C): Measures thermal comfort.</br>
-#Humidity (%): Affects perceived temperature.
+Humidity (%): Affects perceived temperature.</br>
-#Wind Speed (m/s): Influences air circulation and cooling effect.
+Wind Speed (m/s): Influences air circulation and cooling effect.</br>
-#The calculated index categorizes indoor conditions into:
+The calculated index categorizes indoor conditions into:</br>

-#Comfortable
+Comfortable</br>
-#Slightly uncomfortable
+Slightly uncomfortable</br>
-#Uncomfortable
+Uncomfortable</br>
-#Notes
+# Notes
-#Sensor Accuracy: Ensure sensors are calibrated for reliable BCMI calculation.
+Sensor Accuracy: Ensure sensors are calibrated for reliable BCMI calculation.</br>
-#Keep arduino_secrets.h secure: Protect your credentials to prevent unauthorized access.
+Keep arduino_secrets.h secure: Protect your credentials to prevent unauthorized access.</br>
-#Expandability: You can integrate additional sensors or features (e.g., light levels or CO₂ monitoring) to enhance functionality.
+Expandability: You can integrate additional sensors or features (e.g., light levels or CO₂ monitoring) to enhance functionality.</br>

-#License
+# License
-#This project is open-source and can be modified and shared freely.
+This project is open-source and can be modified and shared freely.
 Please adhere to the licenses of any external libraries used.